4 Bedroom Home in Fredericksburg - $625,900

 CELEBRATE THE SUMMER OF "YES!"
 YES-Our Models and Sales Offices are now fully open for walk-ins and appointments!
 YES-We do have homes available for sale!
 YES-We'd love to talk to you about how you can buy a new home this summer!
 Join the A-List on our website and stay tuned for updates and be sure to follow us on Facebook for the very latest.
-Model is off-site.
 This is a to be built home.
 The Lewis starts at 3316 square feet.
 Please note that renderings and photos shown may feature optional features that are not included in the base house.
-Home designs, features and prices are subject to change without notice.
+Home designs, features, and prices are subject to change without notice.
 Please see Community Sales Manager for more details.
-This community is managed from our Franklin Farm model located at 259 Poplar Rd, Fredericksburg, VA 22406.

 4 Bedroom Home in Fredericksburg - $625,900